 For those looking to stay a little further afield, there are a few camp sites and B&Bs in Rathewalde, one of the nearest town to the Bastei Bridge.

-However, if you’re coming to the Bastei for a day trip, there’s on-site parking which costs €3 a day.
+However, if you’re coming to the Bastei for a day trip, there’s on-site Bastei Bridge parking which costs €3 a day.
 The car park can get fairly full during summer so it’s best to get here early so you can get a space.

 It all depends on what hikes you do, but I’d recommend a full day in the Bastei and at the Bastei Bridge.

 The bridge really is so unique, it’d be such a shame to rush it and not take it all in.

 The busiest time at the Bastei Bridge is around midday when there are lots of tourist buses.

 However, if you’re staying at the Berghotel Bastei, then you can visit the bridge at any time – they never close it.
 That means if you can visit as sunset like when I did and have the place to yourself.
 There genuinely wasn’t anyone else around; crazy when you’re in a place like the Bastei.

 So, I’d recommend visiting the bridge either very early in the morning or late in the evening, then you can spend the rest of the day doing some of the other hikes in the area.